Cree (surname)

 Cree is a surname which has several separate origins in England, Scotland and Ireland.
 It occurs in all those countries today and also in Australia, Canada, New Zealand and the United States.
-It is of Medium Frequency in Scotland and Northern Ireland (using the benchmarks of the Guild of One-Name Studies)(Spathaky 1998).
+It is of Medium Frequency in Scotland and Northern Ireland (using the benchmarks of the Guild of One-Name Studies).

 Cree surname research

 Prior to 1989 a few people had already researched their individual Cree ancestry in the UK (notably Brigadier Hilary Cree in Devon and members of the Yorkshire and Glasgow Cree lines).
 Robert H Cree in the US had spent a lifetime researching five Cree lines emanating from western Pennsylvania in the late 18th century.
 Cree surname research started in earnest in the UK in 1989 with the publication by Trevor Cree of a booklet listing all Cree entries from the Indexes to Birth, Marriages and Deaths (1837–1980) for England and Wales (Cree 1988).
 Entries from the 1988 IGI (International Genealogical Index) were also included.
 The surname is registered with the Guild of One-Name Studies.

 This triggered further genealogical research by several UK researchers.
 Trevor Cree continued his index extracts with the Scottish (Cree 1992) and Irish civil registrations.
 Development was boosted when it was realised that the spelling CRIE had been the normal spelling of the name in Scotland in the 17th and 18th Centuries.

 Mike Spathaky traced the Derbyshire-Nottinghamshire CREE lines to a single progenitor born in 1644, showing that the line was independent of the Scottish Crees.
 He then researched the Scottish Cree, Crie and Cre lines and discovered a likely ancestor for them, a merchant who lived in Perth in 1459 (Stavert 1993).

 The Cree Family History Society was started in 1991 and reached membership of over 100 by 1999.
 Conferences were held in Dorset in 1993 and Perth in 1995 and 17 issues of CREE NEWS were published.
 The Society published five booklets on Cree family history written by members of the Society.
 The Society was replaced in 2000 by an informal network based on the Cree One-Name Study web site to which was added in 2012 a discussion forum, the Cree Family History Network web site.